Stink Bug Control

-Like many insects, the Stink Bug is named for one of its distinguishing qualities or features – when disturbed or crushed, the Stink Bug tends to emit a foul-smelling odor that is hard to eliminate.
+Like many insects, the stink bug is named for one of its distinguishing qualities – when disturbed or crushed, the stink bug tends to emit a foul-smelling odor that is hard to eliminate.

-While they may be considered a pest in many parts of the world like the United States, in other countries Stink Bugs are a delicacy.
-In Mexico, Vietnam and parts of Laos they are a common part of the cuisine - eaten, enjoyed and regarded as delicious, mostly due to their strong odor.
+While they may be considered a pest in many parts of the world like the United States, in other countries stink bugs are a delicacy.
+In Mexico, Vietnam and parts of Laos they are cooked, eaten, enjoyed and regarded as delicious, mostly due to their strong odor.

 The scientific classification of Stink Bugs is (Halyomorpha halys), belonging to the Family Pentatomidae in the Order Hempitera.
-The term “Pentatomidae” comes from the Greek meaning of five (pente) sections (tomos) as all insects within this Family have antennae that have 5 segments.
+The term “Pentatomidae” comes from the Greek meaning for five (pente) sections (tomos), as all insects within this Family have antennae that have 5 segments.

 The Stink Bug is shield shaped, and like all other insects, has three body segments and six legs.
 It is a “medium-sized” insect measuring around a ½ inch long.

 Aside from their unique antennae, the head segment also contains pierce-sucking mouthparts and a pair of eyes.

 Stink Bugs are broad-shaped with straight sides and a rounded abdomen with triangle-like dorsal shields.
 They have two pairs of wings attached to their thorax and a pointed spine that protrudes from between the hind two legs.
 Stink Bugs are usually brown, gray or dark green.

 The most common stink bug species that is a pest and home invader in the northeastern United States is the Brown Marmorated Stink Bug.